uraimo/SwiftyGPIO/README.md

 The pull state can only be set and not read back.

 The other properties available on the GPIO object (edge,active low) refer to the additional attributes of the GPIO that can be configured but you will not need them most of the times.
-For a detailed description refer to the [kernel documentation](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt).
+For a detailed description refer to the [kernel sysfs documentation](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt).

-GPIOs also support the execution of closures when the value of the pin changes.
-Closures can be added with `onRaising` (the pin value changed from 0 to 1), `onFalling` (the value changed from 1 to 0) and `onChange` (the value simply changed from the previous one):
+The GPIO object also supports the execution of closures when the value of the pin changes.
+Closures can be added with the methods `onRaising` (the pin value changed from 0 to 1), `onFalling` (the value changed from 1 to 0) and `onChange` (the value simply changed from the previous one):

 ```swift
 let gpios = SwiftyGPIO.GPIOs(for:.RaspberryPi3)